ROCm/rocSOLVER/docs/howto/logging.rst

 for logging.
 If the profile log has not been flushed beforehand, then ``rocsolver_log_end`` will also output the results of profile logging.

-For more details on the mentioned logging functions, see the :ref:`Logging functions section <api_logging>` on the rocSOLVER API document.
+For more details on the mentioned logging functions, see the :ref:`rocSOLVER Logging functions <api_logging>` reference section.

 Example code